THE FIVE FIRST SATURDAYS IS A DEVOTION NEEDED NOW MORE THAN EVER! FIND OUT MORE HERE

 Prepare yourself as best you can to confess whatever mortal sins you may have committed since your last confession, recalling to mind any venial ones as well.
 Although you are not required to confess venial sins to a priest, it’s a good idea to do so nonetheless to strengthen your relationship with our Lord.

-(This article and this one provide a good summary of the distinction between mortal and venial sins.
+(This article provides a good summary of the distinction between mortal and venial sins.
 This selection from the Catechism of the Catholic Church features some additional insights.)

 After examining your conscience, prayer can also help you prepare.
 But don’t feel you need to use any particular prayers, such as the ones we’ve given here, as a “formula”.
 You can also pray to our Lord in your own words.
 Ask God for the grace of true contrition for your sins and a firm determination not to commit them again.
 This doesn’t mean you won’t sin again, but without God’s graces, avoiding sin becomes much harder.